MatthewJaluvka/PF1e-Homebrew-Options/Crimson Reclaimer.md

 **Skills**: Knowledge (religion) 5 ranks, Survival 5 ranks, Bluff 3 ranks, Perception 3 ranks, Stealth 3 ranks.

-**Special**: A prospective Crimson Reclaimer must be a Knight of Lastwall and recite the Crimson Oath.
+**Special**: Must be a Knight of Lastwall and recite the Crimson Oath.

 <hr>